 Steps to Make a Home Wheelchair Friendly

 A wheelchair-friendly home allows a person in a wheelchair to go through their daily routine as efficiently as possible.
 You can hire someone to make these changes or take a DIY approach, depending on your level of home improvement skills.

 Applying universal design principles to your home will ensure everyone, including wheelchair users, can use the home for years to come.
 As the name suggests, universal design principles create spaces for everyone, regardless of height, ability or age.
 Universal design can help people to remain in their homes even as they age.

 The major areas that need changes include doorways, corridors, stairs, kitchens and bathrooms.
 Focusing on these places maximizes the mobility around the home for the wheelchair user and others.
-For all these areas, always measure the alterations to ensure they meet recommended guidelines for accessibility.
+For all these areas, always measure the alterations to ensure they meet the recommended guidelines for accessibility.